 - The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).

 - If submitting to the ReViews or [Margins] sections, you have first emailed your proposal to [email protected] or email@example.com and had your proposal accepted.

 - If text-based, the submission file is in OpenOffice, Microsoft Word, or RTF document file format.
 The submission is single-spaced; uses a 12-point font; employs italics, rather than underlining (except with URL addresses); and all images and figures have been uploaded as supplementary files, with captions placed within the text at the appropriate points.

 - References follow Chicago Author-Date formatting.
 Where available, URLs for the references have been provided.

 You have anonymised your document for blind peer review.
-Do not tick this box unless you have removed your name from your document wherever it may appear,
+Do not tick this box unless you have removed your name from your document wherever it may appear, and removed identifying metadata.

 Authors who publish with this journal agree to the following terms:

 - Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Attribution-NonCommercial-ShareAlike License that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal, provided it is for non-commercial uses; and that lets othersÂ excerpt, translate, and build upon your work non-commercially, as long as they credit you and license their new creations under the identical terms.